romaschka1/Data-Structures-Algorithms/README.md

 Input = `head` = `(1)->(2)->(3)->(4)->(5)`
 Output = `newHead` = `(5)->(4)->(3)->(2)->(1)`

-Implementation is pretty simple, if you understand what I writte above about diffenition of LinkedList. <br>
+Implementation is pretty simple if you understand what I wrote above about the definition of LinkedList. <br>
-We need to create `newHead`, that will contain reversed list. <br>
+We need to create `newHead`, which will contain a reversed list. <br>
 Next is needed to iterate threw add `head`, and append each node on the start of the list `newHead`, that operation will reverse list nodes. <br>

-Code will word like this: <br>
+The code will word like this: <br>
 We store `head.next` value inside `next` temporary variable. <br>
-Next we update `head.next` with reversed head `newHead`, to append rersed values to the `head`. <br>
+Next, we update `head.next` with reversed head `newHead`, to append rersed values to the `head`. <br>
 Then assign `head` to `newHead` and store all the reversed values so far. <br>

 First iteration: <br>